zeromq/czmq/README.txt

 * To hide the differences between versions of 0MQ, particularly 2.1 and 3.0.
 * To provide a space for development of more sophisticated API semantics.

 czmq grew out of concepts developed in [ØMQ - The Guide](http://zguide.zeromq.org) and [ZFL](http://zfl.zeromq.org).
-Until end-April 2011, czmq was known as //libzapi//.
+Until end-April 2011, czmq was known as *libzapi*.

 [diagram]
                               +---------------+